 This is a device of convenience rather than any kind of serious security.
 Indeed, popping the Nuki Smart Lock 2.0 open takes a matter of seconds, at which point your key is exposed.
 Admittedly an intruder would have to know how to open it (or be malevolent enough to wrench the thing off the lock) but it's not something we'd recommend putting in a rental property for that reason.

 Inside the home, though, we're really pleased with it.
 The Nuki Smart Lock 2.0 is a quick and easy way to make a lock smart, with a bunch of features that really do add a lot of convenience as long as you've met all the criteria.
 There's an auto locking function, and auto unlocking when you come into proximity with the lock.
 Add the Nuki Bridge and you'll be able to set up an alert if you've left the area without locking the door, or automate things using the likes of Alexa.

 A night latch, also known as a Yale lock due to the company's ubiquity in their manufacture, is a surface-mounted lock suitable for wooden doors.
 It's the traditional first line of front door defence because a night latch, with its sprung catch, automatically secures the door when it's pushed shut.

-You'll rarely see a night latch on its own; while they're convenient and common, their surface mounting leaves them open to brute force attacks.
+You'll rarely see a night latch on its own.
+While they're convenient and common, the surface mounting leaves them open to brute force attacks.
 If your night latch isn't backed up by a second bolt, likely a deadbolt installed inside the door, it really should be.

 Yale, by way of parent company Assa Abloy, knows a thing or three about night latches.
 Installing the Keyless Connected doesn't specifically demand Yale hardware on the other side, but you will either need an existing night latch or to purchase a new one to go along with it.